milan11/repodbsync/README.md

 #### 2\.
 Set up \(fill the configuration file\)\.

-* run the RepoDbSync in that directory for the first time – it should generate an empty settings file
+* run RepoDbSync in that directory for the first time – it should generate an empty settings file
 * fill the settings file; see: A Settings file

 #### 3\.
 Set up database versioning\.

-* run the RepoDbSync with settings filled in; see: B Database versioning
+* run RepoDbSync with settings filled in
+* see: B Database versioning

 #### 4\.
 Apply scripts to your local database\.